 Priory Road, Torquay, Devon

 A splendid large church on a prominent site, designed by the distinguished Catholic architect Joseph Hansom, who also designed the adjacent convent school buildings.
 The church was built at the expense of a private donor (Mr Potts-Chatto) and is richly ornamented.
-Most unusually, it has retained virtually all of its elaborate original fittings.
+It has retained virtually all of its elaborate original fittings.

-In 1864 the Bishop of Plymouth invited Dominican nuns to open an orphanage called St Mary’s Priory and so Southampton Villa in St Marychurch was purchased, and an orphanage building was erected on the site.
+In 1864 the Bishop of Plymouth invited Dominican nuns to open an orphanage called St Mary’s Priory; Southampton Villa in St Marychurch was purchased, and an orphanage building erected on the site.
 Mr Potts Chatto proposed to the nuns to build a church in the grounds of Southampton Villa in thanksgiving for the recovery of his son from a serious illness.
-Designed by Joseph Hansom, architect of the Cathedral, the partially completed churchwas opened in 1869.
+Designed by Joseph Hansom, architect of the Cathedral, the partially completed church was opened in 1869.
 The tower and spire were erected on the site of the original Southampton Villa.
-A large convent was built adjoining the church and was opened in 1871; besides the accommodation for the nuns, it contained a high class day school, and an elementary school for nearly 200 children.
+A large convent was built adjoining the church and was opened in 1871; besides the accommodation for the nuns, it contained a high-class day school, and an elementary school for nearly 200 children.
 Mrs Potts-Chatto paid for the organ and the Lady Chapel.
 The former convent has now been converted to an old people’s home.

 Roman Catholic Church.
 1865 by Joseph Hansom.
 Rock-faced local grey limestone rubble with ashlar quoins and freestone dressings; slate roof.

 PLAN: Aligned north-east (ritual east) to south-west.
 Apsidal (ritual) east end; 3-bay chancel; 7-bay aisled nave with (ritual) west end and tower flanked by baptistery and Lady Chapel.